Zerocool27/multi-cell-selection/README.md

 The directive stores the selected cell ids in the array "multi-cell-ids".
 You should assign it to another variable to access it in your controller.

- You can find working example here: <url>https://jsfiddle.net/Zerocool27/dg98mc9u/16/</url>
+ You can find working example here: <a href="https://jsfiddle.net/Zerocool27/dg98mc9u/16/">Working Example on JSFiddle</a>